eorodrig/eorodrigTravelLogger/README.md

 	Date Boundaries on claims.
 		IE. A start date which is after the end date is acceptable.
 Memory Limitations of the program not calculated
+On a physical device, the input fields do not close the virtual keboard.

 Part E: Future implementations (if required)